Balloon Dilation for Eustachian Tube Dysfunction (ETD)

 What can I expect during recovery?

 There is essentially no recovery after the procedure.
-Medications may be given to assist with the dilation.
+Allergy medications may be given to assist with the dilation.
 Patients do not require pain medication and they can return to normal activity the next day.
+Most patients will notice a significant improvement in their Eustachian tube dysfunction symptoms by 8 weeks.

 The studies to date have involved 60 patients and have demonstrated long lasting results.
-On going further follow up will be reported in September 2017.
-The dilation can be repeated if needed in the future and it will be important to also correct any underlying sinus or allergy issues.
+The dilation can be repeated if needed in the future and it is important to also correct any underlying sinus or allergy issues.